LyokoAPI/LyokoAPIDoc/docs/LyokoAPI/Events/XanaAwakenEvent.md

 #Xana Awaken Event
-This event is called when xana starts his attack.<br>
+This event is called when XANA starts his attack.<br>
 *note: It's called by APISuperscan if it has been created.*

 ##Subscribing